Seagate Technology Holdings PLC (STX): A Deep Dive into Its Perf

 Seagate Technology Holdings PLC: A Snapshot

-Seagate Technology Holdings PLC, with a market cap of $13.73 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
+Seagate Technology Holdings PLC, with a market cap of $13.52 billion, is a leading supplier of hard disk drives for data storage to the enterprise and consumer markets.
 It forms a practical duopoly in the market with its chief rival, Western Digital; they are both vertically integrated.
 The company's sales stand at $7.38 billion, with an operating margin of 0.81.
+Despite its established presence, the company's financial strength and growth metrics suggest potential challenges ahead.

 Financial Strength Analysis